-Disney suspends all political donations in Florida in the wake of ‘Don’t Say Gay’ bill
+Disney suspends political donations in Florida after bill restricting LGBTQ discussion

-In a statement sent to employees on Friday, Disney CEO Bob Chapek also announced that the company would increase support for advocacy groups fighting similar laws elsewhere (such as one recently introduced in Georgia) and reassess Disney’s political donation policies.
+In a statement sent to employees on Friday, Disney CEO Bob Chapek also announced that the company would increase support for advocacy groups fighting similar laws elsewhere (such as one recently introduced in Georgia) and would reassess Disney’s political donation policies.
 Chapek apologized to the company’s workers for not making a statement sooner, writing, “You needed me to be a stronger ally in the fight for equal rights and I let you down.”
 In response, DeSantis criticized what he called the company’s “woke” ideology.

 Florida wants gay tourists.
 A bill restricting LGBTQ topics in schools sends the wrong message, critics say.

 Disney’s slow response stands in contrast to its branding as LGBTQ-friendly.
-In recent years, the company has featured openly gay characters in films; Disney stores sell LGBTQ pride-themed merchandise; and its theme parks have a loyal LGBTQ fan base.
+In recent years, the company has featured gay characters in films; Disney stores sell LGBTQ pride-themed merchandise; and its theme parks have a loyal LGBTQ fan base.
 More than 150,000 visitors come to Orlando’s Walt Disney World during what are known as annual “gay days.”

 For Sarah Kate Ellis, president and CEO of GLAAD, the LGBTQ media and entertainment watchdog organization, it was perplexing to see an organization like Disney drag its feet.